Thanks to all who joined us for our Spring Tournament on Sunday May 7 at Pine View School in Osprey. We had a record turnout for our 16th tournament.

 * Ratings based on prior SSC tournament results, or a more recent UCSF rating if it is based on at least 15 games.
 Ratings and grade level cutoffs are subject to change in order to better balance numbers in each section.
 Please see our Tournament FAQ section for additional explanations about ratings and other tournament features.

 - 5 rounds, Swiss System (no elimination-- all players play all five rounds).
+[We may reduce to 4 rounds if there are 16 players or less in each section.]

 - 30 min for each of the first two rounds, then 40 minutes per round.
 In Sections K-3 and K-5 games not completed by the end of the time alotted will be assessed and decided by a tournament judge.